 The proof of the pudding for a plan is also what transpires when it is followed by the individual for whom it was written.
 You’ll find I truly care about what I do and can provide references who will attest to my ethics, research capabilities and the value that I can bring to a case involving work and disability.

 A Life Care Plan can truly become the centerpiece of your client’s claim!

 Now, “the proof of the pudding is in the eating” means that you don’t really know your dessert has come out right until you taste it.
-Seriously, try this pudding!
-It’s yummy and healthy!
-Easy to make too!
+Seriously, try this pudding: It’s yummy, healthy and easy to make!

 Avocado Chocolate Pudding

 Prep Time: 2 minutes Total Time: 5 minutes Yield 2-3 services Serving Size ½ cup

 - 2 ripe medium avocados, peeled and chopped

 - ½ cup milk (regular or almond milk, coconut, etc.)